brootware/staging.github.io/_drafts/how-i-started-my-cicd-based-blogging-project.md

 ## Introduction

 As you might have noticed, I only recently started blogging.
 I realised how important it is to document all of the things that I have learnt in Cyber Security and DevOps space to make my life easier.

+## Finding the best blogging software for my needs

+## How I contributed back and fixed a bug

+## Conclusion